 More easy tofu recipes

-Tofu is one of my favorite things to eat so I keep on making it in different ways.
+Tofu is one of my favorite things to eat and I cook it in a lot of different ways.
 If you are looking for ideas to start adding tofu to your diet, don't miss to check out the following recipes:

 More easy vegan and vegetarian tomato recipes